DataDog/hiring-engineers/answers.md

 ## Section 2: Visualizing Data
-First, we start off with the requirements
+First, we start off with the requirements:

 Utilize the Datadog API to create a Timeboard that contains:

 1. Your custom metric scoped over your host.
 2. Any metric from the Integration on your Database with the anomaly function applied.
-3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.

 In order to accomplish this task, I first installed the Datadog python library by following the instructions on the Datadog Python GitHub: [Datadog Python](https://github.com/DataDog/datadogpy)